Concept maps are a tool to help you:

 Finally, consider what you know about the resources available to you, and the types of sources that would be most helpful for you, and where might be most fruitful for you to begin your search.
 Are you looking for primary sources, such as newspaper articles?
 Do you need contemporary news articles or historical ones?
 If you're following up on the scholarly conversation around your topic, do you need to look for work by historians?
 Scientists?
 Sociologists?

 The process is simple: start with a subject in the center, then:

 The following links will take you to large digital collections of subject encyclopedias.
-The Gale Virtual Reference Library is an especially good place to start for STS courses, as it includes the Mcgraw-Hill Dictionary of Science & Technology and the Dictionary of Scientific Biography.
+The Gale eBooks is an especially good place to start for STS courses, as it includes the Mcgraw-Hill Dictionary of Science & Technology, Science and Its Times, and the Dictionary of Scientific Biography.

 Subject encyclopedias are invaluable starting points in the research process:

 An investment of thirty minutes of your time with subject encyclopedias thus can save you hours of digging or flailing about in the sea of information!